- What learning metrics really matter?

-How sure are you that the metrics you’re tracking actually provide valuable insights in improving your training program?
-Learn more about this in our latest article:
+How sure are you that the training metrics you’re tracking actually provide valuable insights into improving your training program?
+Learn more about training evaluation in our latest article:

 Closing the loop doesn’t end with implementing a training program.
 As an L&D leader, you need to uncover learning’s influence on behavior, performance, actions, and business goals.